JahaganapathiSugumar/Unemployment_Analysis_Codealpha_Task/README.md

 ## How to Use
 1. Clone this repository.
-2. Install the required dependencies listed in `requirements.txt`.
+2. Install the necessary dependencies (e.g., Pandas, NumPy, Matplotlib, Seaborn).
 3. Run the Jupyter Notebook file to perform the analysis.

 ## Outputs
 - Interactive graphs showcasing trends and patterns in unemployment rates.
 - Summary statistics highlighting key findings.

----